Nighttime Scavenger Hunt - Nocturnal Adventures for Kids

 Scavenger hunts are a great learning tool -- they help kids to hone their observation skills, practice reading and get out to explore the world.

 Nocturnal Scavenger Hunt for Kids

-Most hunts are done during the daytime but for our newest scavenger hunt, I was looking for something different.
+Most scavenger hunts are done during the day but for our *newest* scavenger hunt, I was looking for something different.

 Nighttime is both an intriguing and unexplored time of the day for most children.
 It's a time when another part of the world wakes up -- and so many new things can be learned, heard and discovered during a walk in the dark.